Regularization of Inverse Problems by Filtered Diagonal Frame Decomposition: Operator inversion by diagonal frame decomposition

 \subsection{Diagonal frame decomposition}

 We use the following notion extending the wavelet-vaguelette decomposition (WVD) and biorthogonal curvelet decomposition to more general frames.
-It will allow us to unify and extend existing filter based regularization methods.
+It will allow us to unify and extend existing filter based regularization methods to the frame case.